 There been plenty of smaller fixes needed to be made, still not knowing what is relevant and my list of to do’s started to grow (and never stopped growing).
 My first bigger project had been to get the wind steering system working.
-After getting my windpilot from Peter in Hamburg (which I been happy to meet in person) I had to build an construction around the rudder to fit it on to.
+As one of my major learnings of the ten day sailing trip with my friend had been that its great to have a wind steering system.
+After getting my windpilot from Peter in Hamburg (which I been happy to meet in person) I had to build a construction around the rudder to fit it on to.
 Having no space to work and always in the hurry.
 The more I progressed on it, the less happy I got with my construction and I still think it’s not the quality I want. but having put the right paint at the end of the process made it look worth not redoing it for some time.

-In these last few days problems just accumulated and people been advising me not to sail the North Sea in the winter pushing me to the decision to fix up my little boat at one place and not just on the way.
-I thought it would be quick, just few weeks but I took me six month to leave Cuxhaven.
-More about my fix up please check my post on it.
+Due to all the problem accumulating and people advising me not to sail the North Sea in the winter, this pushed me to the decide to fix up my little boat at one place and not just on the go.
+I thought it would be quick, just few weeks but I took me six months to leave Cuxhaven.